stephanieyenyu/AMR_System/docs/known-issues.md

 # Known Issues

-Each entry below records whether it was verified against source code or against the production database, and what remains unconfirmed.
+Each entry below records whether it was verified against source code or against the test database, and what remains unconfirmed.
 Entries are retained rather than silently resolved: the classification itself — verified, unverified, accepted — is the substance of the document.